 On the 1st of every month I release a new D.I.Y. pattern and PDF package jam packed with information and insider tips on how to create your own beautiful piece of contemporary embroidery.
 Each pattern is limited to the month in which it is released, so if you see something you like, get it while you can!
 You can read more about my Pattern Program here.
 Designs are available through my Etsy shop.

 Do you take custom orders?

 Can I recreate one of your pieces?

 No, please don't.
-While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources (like my Pattern Program!) or provided by other artists/makers/designers who do sell patterns and kits.
+While I encourage everyone to grab a needle and thread and give embroidery a shot, please use your own creativity or seek out resources (like my Pattern Program!) that grant you permission to recreate a design.
 I work very hard to create unique, original work and it is how I make my living.
 It has taken several years to develop and hone my craft and it can be disheartening to come across copycats.
 I hope it inspires you on your own creative journey, but please no reproductions or derivative works.
 Don’t deny yourself the opportunity to discover your own style.

 Can I post about your work on my website or blog?